+Are you a new grad student?
 Let's face it -- navigating the universe of scientific information is complicated.
 Your Libraries are here to help you.
-This checklist will help get you set up and ready to do research.
+This checklist will help get you set up and ready to do research in the chemical sciences.
 If you're already an experienced scientist but new to UT-Austin, this list will help you figure out where everything is.

-You're going to be searching and saving a lot of literature references and articles, and a reference management tool such as EndNote (the more powerful software version or the free web version) or Zotero will help you organize and keep track of them.
+You're going to be searching and saving a lot of literature references and articles, and a reference management tool such as EndNote (the more powerful software version or the free web version), Mendeley or Zotero will help you organize and keep track of them.

 If you don't already have one, you'll need one as you start publishing in journals and applying for grants.
-An ORCID iD is the solution to the problem that many researchers today share identical names and use varying forms of their names to publish under.
-The ORCiD is a personal, permanent, free, and non-proprietary digital identifier to which you can link all your publications, resolve name ambiguity, make your work more easily findable, and gather important metrics about your impact as an author.
-Take the time now to register, create your profile, and link any publications you already have to it, and use it when you submit manuscripts to publishers and applications to funding agencies.
+An ORCID iD is the solution to the problem that many researchers today share identical names and use varying forms of their names to publish.
+The ORCiD is a personal, permanent, free, and non-proprietary digital identifier to which you can link all your publications, resolve name ambiguity, and make your work more easily findable.
+Take the time now to register, create your profile, and link any publications you already have to it, and use it when you submit manuscripts to journals and applications to funding agencies.
 It's easy.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.